-But if you work for a progressive company that allows you to bring your dog in with you, you don't have to.
+But if you work for a progressive company that allows you to bring your dog in with you, you don’t have to live like that.
 Some studies suggest that workplaces that allow dogs are more likely to have employees that are less stressed and more creative, leading to a happier workplace environment — and bosses who have tested out the theory wholeheartedly agree.

 If taking your dog to work sounds like a dream come true, it might be time for a change of scene.
 Here is a list of dog-friendly companies that allow their employees to bring their dogs to work every day.